6.1 Statement of Intent.

 6.6 Charges of Discrimination Included as Part of a Grievance.

-(a) Charges of discrimination, including unlawful harassment, included in grievances will be referred to the University’s equal opportunity officer for investigation of those charges in accordance with University procedures.
+(a) Charges of discrimination, including unlawful harassment, included in grievances will be referred to the University’s equal opportunity officer of Title IX Coordinator as appropriate for investigation of those charges in accordance with University procedures.

 (b) If the charges of discrimination or harassment are not separable from other claims in the grievance, then the entire grievance will be held in abeyance until a finding has been made on the charges of discrimination or harassment and forwarded to the Step 1 reviewer.
 The grievance will then be processed in accordance with the procedures outlined in section 22.5 (Grievance Procedure) of this Agreement, provided that the thirty-day limitation specified therein shall be extended to accommodate the investigation of the discrimination complaint, not to exceed a period of ninety days.

-(c) If the charges of unlawful discrimination or unlawful harassment are separable from other claims included in the grievance, then the charges of unlawful discrimination or unlawful harassment will be held in abeyance until a finding has been made on those charges by the University’s equal opportunity officer, while the remaining claims exclusive of the charges of unlawful discrimination or unlawful harassment will be processed in accordance with the procedures outlined in section 22.5 of this Agreement.
-Once a finding has been made by the University’s equal opportunity officer on those charges of unlawful discrimination or unlawful harassment that were separated from other claims in the grievance, the finding will be forwarded to the Step I reviewer and the charges of discrimination or harassment will be processed in accordance with the procedures outlined in section 22.5 (Grievance Procedure) of this Agreement.
+(c) If the charges of unlawful discrimination or unlawful harassment are separable from other claims included in the grievance, then the charges of unlawful discrimination or unlawful harassment will be held in abeyance until a finding has been made on those charges by the University’s equal opportunity officer or Title IX process, while the remaining claims exclusive of the charges of unlawful discrimination or unlawful harassment will be processed in accordance with the procedures outlined in section 22.5 of this Agreement.
+Once a finding has been made by the University’s equal opportunity officer or Title IX process on those charges of unlawful discrimination or unlawful harassment that were separated from other claims in the grievance, the finding will be forwarded to the Step I reviewer and the charges of discrimination or harassment will be processed in accordance with the procedures outlined in section 22.5 (Grievance Procedure) of this Agreement.

 (d) The filing of a complaint with the Equal Employment Opportunity Commission will not affect the processing of a grievance related to unlawful discrimination or unlawful harassment.